 An adult over 21 can grow up to 6 plants for recreational or medical use.
-A maximum of 12 plants is allowed irrespective of the number of adults in the property.
+A maximum of 12 plants is allowed irrespective of the number of adults on the property.

 An adult over 21 can grow up to 12 plants for recreational or medical use.
 A caregiver can grow up to 12 plants per person they care for up to 60 plants.
 12 for each of the 5 patients allowed.

-If you are an adult over 21 and live more than 25 miles from a licenced dispensary you can grow up to 6 plants per person for recreational use but no more than 12 in total.
-You must also have the owners permission if you don’t own the property where you live.
+If you are an adult over 21 and live more than 25 miles from a licensed dispensary you can grow up to 6 plants per person for recreational use but no more than 12 in total.
+You must also have the owner’s permission if you don’t own the property where you live.

 If you are a medical user the same mileage limit applies unless you are unable to travel to the nearest dispensary, or there is no dispensary in the county that stocks the strain needed or does not have sufficient stock!
 The other exemption is if the patient was already growing their own prior to the 1st of July 2013!
 Figure that one out.